Cycling monument: Women's events

 In 2021, British rider Lizzie Deignan became the first women's rider to win more than two of these events, having won 2016 Tour of Flanders for Women, 2020 Liège–Bastogne–Liège Femmes and 2021 Paris–Roubaix Femmes.
-Two riders have won two of them in one year – Zulfiya Zabirova in 2004 and Anna van der Breggen in 2018.
+Three riders have won two of them in one year – Zulfiya Zabirova in 2004, Anna van der Breggen in 2018 and Demi Vollering in 2026.

-From 2026, the UCI will award more ranking points to the four races compared to other one-day races in the UCI Women's World Tour – thereby officially designating them as monuments.
+Until 2026, the women's editions did not have a higher points status above other one-day races.
+From 2026, the UCI awarded more ranking points to the four races compared to other one-day races in the UCI Women's World Tour – thereby officially designating them as monuments.
+Media have discussed other races that may be worthy of the "monument" title, including Trofeo Alfredo Binda-Comune di Cittiglio (the oldest one-day race on the women's calendar) and Strade Bianche Donne.